 Do couples both pay the Basic Daily Fee?

-Yes — if both members of a couple move into residential care, each person pays their own Basic Daily Fee.
+Yes — if both members of a couple move into residential care, each person pays their own Basic Daily Fee (currently $66.80 per day).
 Fees are based on the individual, not the couple as a unit.

 Can the Basic Daily Fee be reduced?

 No — it is set by the government and applies to everyone.
-However, if you are facing severe financial hardship, you may apply to Services Australia for assistance with other fees.
+However, if you are facing severe financial hardship, you may apply to Services Australia (Financial Hardship Unit) for a possible reduction with other fees.

 For the latest rates and rules, always check www.myagedcare.gov.au or speak with a qualified professional.